Night Mail: Poem sequence

 After viewing a rough assembly of the film, Grierson, Wright, and Cavalcanti agreed that a new ending was needed.
 Wright recalled that it was most likely Grierson who noted that up to this point, the film had documented the "machinery" of delivering letters, but "What about the people who write them and the people who get them?"
-Grierson, influenced by Soviet director Sergei Eisenstein's use of montage and poetry in Old and New (1929) and Sentimental Romance (1930), thought a sequence with a spoken poem set to music would was deemed more suitable, and Auden was set the task of writing a "verse commentary".
-Watt expressed his disagreement with the idea at first, but came round to it when it presented the opportunity in shooting additional footage and using previously shot film that was could not be used to complete the sequence.
+Grierson, influenced by Soviet director Sergei Eisenstein's use of montage and poetry in Old and New (1929) and Sentimental Romance (1930), thought a sequence with a spoken poem set to music would be more suitable, and Auden was set the task of writing a "verse commentary".
+Watt expressed his disagreement with the idea at first, but agreed to it when it presented the opportunity to shoot additional footage and use previously shot unused film.
 The sequence includes "at least two shots" that Wright had filmed for a test shoot for a film that was never made.
 Auden and Watt went through many drafts of the verse to exactly match the rhythm of the travelling train.